 Awara Nane Putane is a beautiful animated short film about the myth of origin of the traditional use of ayahuasca as told by the Yawanawa people

-while the sun shines in the blue skies we dance, recalling the ways of the elders, sharing stories of the times we knew not of a world beyond the boundaries of our floresta, the Amazon. the jungle had no borders, it was infinite.
+while the sun shines in the blue skies we dance, recalling the ways of the elders, sharing stories of the times we knew not of a world beyond the borders of our floresta, the Amazon. the jungle had no borders, it was infinite.

-but the Yawanawá’s is also a story of resistance, empowerment, of a cultural renaissance that shines bright in the proud young eyes of Indian warriors whose song will not be silenced…
+but the Yawanawá’s is also a story of resistance, empowerment, of a cultural renaissance that shines bright in the proud eyes of young Indian warriors whose song will not be silenced.

-every year for five days, the Yawanawá people open their home to foreign visitors during the Yawa Festival - a unique opportunity to experience a little of their way of life and cultural traditions. the Festival takes place in the Brazilian Amazon, in the state of Acre. these photos are from my trip to the 2011 Yawa Festival - one of the most beautiful celebrations I’ve ever witnessed. you can find more information on the blog run by the Yawanawa people (only in portuguese): www.xiifestivalyawa.blogspot.com.br.
+every year for five days, the Yawanawá people open their home to foreign visitors during the Yawa Festival - a unique opportunity to experience a little of their way of life and cultural traditions. the Festival takes place in the Brazilian Amazon, in the state of Acre.